 The Candlewood Hotel is adjacent to where the homes will be built.
 The developer tried to mirror the configuration of the townhomes already existing on the other side of the Candlewood to make things as compatible as possible.

-Riegle also noted that the developer will honor all the previous transportation commitments that others have proffered for that area.
-For example, double left-turn lanes at Random Hills and Waples Mill roads will be installed, and an extra lane in each direction of Waples Mill between Route 50 and Random Hills will be added.
+RIEGLE ALSO noted that the developer will honor all the previous transportation commitments that others have proffered for that area.
+For example, there'll be double left-turn lanes at Random Hills and Waples Mill roads and an extra lane in each direction of Waples Mill between Route 50 and Random Hills.

-In addition, a tree-save area will be kept around the periphery, and a 6- to 9-foot-high sound barrier will be erected between the back of the community and Route 50.
+In addition, there'll be a tree-save area around the periphery, and a 6- to 9-foot high sound barrier will be erected between the back of the community and Route 50.
 The barrier is planned to be in place before any of the units are occupied, and a fence along Route 50 will separate the homes from the highway.

 The developer will also make the required contributions to the county school system and Park Authority and will build five affordable dwelling units (ADUs) as part of the neighborhood.